programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 plt.style.use('seaborn')
 ```

-Let’s now take a look at the dataframe.
+Now let's take a look at the dataframe.

 ```python